 SUnit is a minimal yet powerful framework that supports the creation of automated unit tests.
-This chapter discusses the importance of repeatable unit tests and illustrates the ease of writing them using SUnit.1 introduces the SUnit framework and its benefit to the application developer.
+This chapter discusses the importance of repeatable unit tests and illustrates the ease of writing them using SUnit.1

+Why SUnit? (page 313) introduces the SUnit framework and its benefit to the application developer.